-While far from perfect, ASCAP and BMI provide an efficient way for Owner/operater to play music while ensuring we compensate the songwriters and copyright holders who create it.
+While far from perfect, ASCAP and BMI provide an efficient way for Manager/Member/Vintner to play music while ensuring we compensate the songwriters and copyright holders who create it.
 Their blanket licenses, made possible by the decrees, underpin the music licensing system.
 Terminating or sunsetting the decrees would lead to chaos for the entire marketplace, jeopardizing the licensing system as we know it.

-This disruption would make it impossible to pay for the music played for our patrons' enjoyment.
-Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
-In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.
+This disruption would make my business a place that is less appealing to my customers, impacting my bottom line.
+Harassed because we chose not to renew our license.
+They threatened legal action Without the decrees in place, the harassment from ASCAP and BMI will only get worse. see above comment In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.